 Note: Pushing an event to Facebook doesn't create a Facebook event.
 Instead, it displays a link to the event on your site with a thumbnail image and description.

-Step 9 - Publish or change visibility
+Publish or change event visibility

 After creating an event, you can save it as a draft, or make it live immediately.

-- Click Save to save your event as a Draft that's hidden from your live site.
+- Click Save to save your event as a draft that's hidden from your live site.

-After saving the event, choose from four visibility options:
+You can also choose from four visibility options:

 - Needs Review